 YES YES YES.

-I absolutely love this palette and there’s not one shade in it where I’m uncertain about it.
-For me, all the shades are beautiful and I’ve never been able to say that about a palette before.
+I absolutely love The New Nude Eyeshadow Palette.
+All the shades are beautiful and wearable, and I’ve never been able to say that about an eyeshadow palette before.

 Overall, it performed really well and the colours blended out easily to create a soft and glamorous look.

-Yes, £56 is pricey, but I’d say it’s absolutely worth the money.
+Yes, £56 is pricey, but I think it’s absolutely worth the money.
 It is a more luxurious palette, but I think that shows in the shade range, uniqueness and the sultry feel to it.

 Rating: 4.5 stars

-This is pretty much a 5, but I can’t say it’s perfect as I do think some of the shades could be more pigmented.
+This is pretty much a 5 but I can’t say it’s perfect as I do think some of the shades could be more pigmented.
 I’m also aware this is an expensive palette.
-I know a lot of people out there aren’t impulsive like me and would never spend this much on a palette and that needs to be taken into account.
+I know a lot of people would never spend this much on a palette and that needs to be taken into account.

-However, for me, I’d say this a 10/10 product and would recommend it to anyone who loves purples, pinks, glamour and beauty!
+However, it’s an incredible palette and I’d recommend it to anyone who loves purples, pinks, glamour and beauty!